top of page

 Is student mental health getting worse?

 In short, yes.
 Research has shown a decline in student mental health in recent decades.
-This is possibly because people are becoming more aware of mental health as a topic and are taking mental illness more seriously.
+Part of this is likely due to increased awareness around mental health as a topic and heightened responses to the emergence of mental illness.
 However, current trends are still concerning.
-In 2009 it was reported that 9.3% of college students had anxiety; by 2015 this number grew to 14.9% of students.
-Currently it is estimated that between 30-50% of college students have experienced mental illness.
+In 2009, it was reported that 9.3% of college students had anxiety; by 2015 this number had grown to 14.9% of students.
+Currently, it is estimated that between 30-50% of college students have struggled with mental health.

 bottom of page